HSBC’s proposal to privatise Hang Seng Bank

 HSBC aims to grow in Hong Kong by strengthening the banking presence of both HSBC Asia Pacific and Hang Seng, focusing on their relative strengths and competitive advantages, while allowing all customers to choose where to bank.

-If the scheme becomes effective, all shares held by minority shareholders of Hang Seng will be cancelled in exchange for an immediate cash payment of HK$155 per share, subject to the deduction for any future declared or paid dividends (except for the FY25 Q3 dividend).
+Once the Scheme becomes effective, all shares held by minority shareholders of Hang Seng Bank on the scheme record date (23 January 2026) will be cancelled in exchange for an immediate cash payment of HK$155 per share.
 HSBC will then hold 100% of Hang Seng’s issued share capital.

-Under the terms of the proposal, Hang Seng’s FY25 Q3 dividend which has been paid on 13 November 2025 will not affect the offer price.
-The offer price will however be subject to a deduction for the value of any future declared or paid dividends by Hang Seng as outlined in the offer terms.
+Under the terms of the proposal, Hang Seng Bank’s FY25 Q3 dividend which has been paid on 13 November 2025 will not affect the Scheme Consideration.
+The Scheme Consideration will however be subject to a deduction for the value of any future declared or paid dividends by Hang Seng Bank as outlined in the offer terms.
+Hang Seng Bank does not intend to declare or pay any further dividend, and such intention continues up to 26 January 2026, being the expected Scheme Effective Date.

 HSBC continues to target a dividend payout ratio for 2025 of 50% of earnings per ordinary share excluding material notable items and related impacts, for its shareholders.

 HSBC’s share buyback announced on 30 July 2025 was completed on 24 October 2025.
-HSBC Asia Pacific will fund the proposal from the internal resources of the HSBC Group.
+HSBC Asia Pacific will finance the entire amount of the scheme consideration payable to the scheme shareholders from the internal resources of the HSBC Group.
 HSBC will not initiate any further share buybacks for three quarters from 9 October 2025.
 A decision to recommence buybacks will be subject to HSBC’s normal buyback considerations and process on a quarterly basis.

 Contact information